garethmarkel/ukb-administration/docs/pheno/tradition.md

 ## Example 3: Phenotypes from Health Records Linkage

-In the 'Phenotypes from Health Records Linkage' section, we present an example on how to extract information from Health Records, using the ICD-10 coding and 1. summary level data from the main UKB dataset and 2. record-level data and the HESIN tables.
+In the [Phenotypes from Health Records Linkage](understand_sql.md/#example-3-phenotypes-from-health-records-linkage) section, we present an example on how to extract information from Health Records, using the ICD-10 coding and 1. summary level data from the main UKB dataset and 2. record-level data and the HESIN tables.

 We will use R code to ascertain those individuals who were give a diagnosis of schizophrenia disorders ([F20 Category](https://biobank.ctsu.ox.ac.uk/crystal/field.cgi?id=41270) in the ICD-10).